 Before we setup our OpenVPN server, there's a few things we need to do in WebADM.
 As a first step, login to your WebADM instance by going to it's address in your browser, for us https://rcvm.mydomain.com, and login, the default credentials are admin/password.

 As a first step, take a moment to change the admin password.
 To do this, click on cn=admin on the left under o=Root, then click Change password under LDAP Actions.

-Next, tick U2F Application Facets, and enter openvpn://rcvm.mydomain.com, replacing rcvm.mydomain.com with the address of your WebADM server, or if you are deploying your OpenVPN server somewhere else, enter that address here prefixed with openvpn://
+- Tick U2F Application Facets and enter openvpn://rcvm.mydomain.com, replacing rcvm.mydomain.com with the address of your WebADM server or OpenVPN server if elsewhere

 Before we continue, note the U2F Facet Endpoint URL under MFA Authentication Server.
 This is the URL you will need to proxy via another server if you do not with to add an SSL certificate to WebADM.

 You can create a new user if you wish, but for the purposes of this test setup, we will use the already provisioned test-user account.

 - On the left click cn=test-user under o=root in the RCDevs Directory tree